Autotrader cars

 Additional words by: Dan Trent

 The ruling is complicated and full of carefully phrased legal nuance, but centres on what it describes as the three-way relationship between the person buying the car, the dealer supplying it and the finance company providing the credit, and on whom the responsibility lies for this being a fair deal.
-The exact implications will take a while to filter through but, in short, if you’re buying a car you’ll still be able to get finance and if you’re worried you might have been over-charged in the deal you’re on at the moment that is, in most cases, unlikely.
-But not impossible!
-We’ll get to the details in due course but keep reading for a sense of how we got here, and what it means for you.
-The investigation into car finance commission rates is ongoing, so we’ll keep this article updated with the latest information – that way you know what’s going on at all times.
-Skip to: What is the FCA and what is it going to do?
+The exact implications will take a while to filter through but, in short, if you’re buying a car you’ll still be able to get finance and if you’re worried you might have been over-charged on a previous or existing car purchase the Financial Conduct Authority is now working on a scheme to figure out who might be owed compensation, how that will work and how much you may be owed.
+It's complicated but we’ll break down the details below for a sense of how we got here and what happens next, with ongoing updates as more news comes in.
+Skip to: The latest news Background: car finance and ‘hidden’ commission payments What is the FCA and what is it going to do?
 How you can raise a complaint and get a response How much compensation will I get if I had car finance with discretionary commission?
 Am I ok to buy a car on finance now?
 Will this change how vehicle finance works?
 Was there discretionary commission all types of vehicles or just cars?

 What’s the latest news?